Why do we talk so much about consent in BDSM?

 BDSM and consent go hand in hand.
 It’s often about borderline experiences and play that can involve all kinds of risks.
 That’s why a well-developed consent conversation is always the basis.
 This is where you discuss preferences, language, soft and hard limits, talk about aftercare and the first to last steps you want to take together.

 There are various consensual systems in BDSM.
-The best known are SSC (Safe, Sane and Consensual) and RACK (Risk-aware-consensual kink).
+The best known are SSC (Safe, Sane and Consensual) and RACK (Risk aware consensual kink).
 These more or less regulate the details of specific BDSM practices of a sexual and non-sexual nature.

-When engaging in a session, there is often a power imbalance.
+When engaging in a session, there is often a power dynamic.
 D/s, for example, usually means there is at least one dominant person and at least one submissive person.
 It is often assumed that only the latter has to give their consent.
 This is not the case.
 It is important that both or all of them agree to the actions and want to do them.

 What can a negotiation for the first time look like?